INSIDE: How to Make Easy Half Square Triangles

 When I was somewhat new to quilting I decided to go with the half square triangle for the basis of a quilt for one of my grandsons.
 I had a limited supply of fat quarters and knew that I would have to use them wisely in order to have enough to make a quilt.

-I have to be honest here, I learned about half square triangles (HST) when I took this class at QuiltCon2015.
+I have to be honest here, I learned about half square triangles (HST) when I took a class at QuiltCon2015.
 Even though the class was about color value, I really grasped the concept of HSTs and how they are a quilt design staple.

 Before you can begin designing a quilt with HSTs you need to know how to correctly cut them.

 There are several different ways to cut and sew HSTs.
 I’m only going to show you one of the simplest methods, cutting two at a time.
 Eventually, I’ll introduce some of the other ways to create HSTs.

 To create an HST you start with a light and a dark fabric.
 The greater the contrast the better the design will show up.
 For these instructions I am working with 6.5″ x 6.5″ squares (which is pretty standard for HSTs).